 No dress standard can cover all contingencies, so employees must exert a certain amount of judgment in their choice of work clothes.
-If you experience uncertainty, consult with your immediate supervisor (Reference: Regulation GG ZZ-R).
+If an employee experiences uncertainty, he or she should consult his or her immediate supervisor (Reference: Regulation GG ZZ-R).